 Quite literally, sleep deprivation is a major problem for college students.
 The previously cited NIH study does a deep dive on the reasons why college students lose too much sleep, enough to result in sleep deprivation or daytime sleepiness.
 Beyond going to sleep too late and/or getting up too early, primary causes of sleep problems fall under these categories:

-Almost 12 percent of students who drink say they use alcohol to help them sleep.
+Almost 12 percent of surveyed students who drink say they use alcohol to help them sleep.
 It does help them get to sleep, but it fragments the second half of the downtime.
-It also can cause obstructive sleep apnea, a sleep disorder.
+Fragmentation means that your brain has many brief “wake-up” periods throughout the night, keeping you in a lighter, less restorative form of sleep.

-Not all hindrances to restorative sleep and productive wakefulness are self-inflicted.
-Sleep disorders range from obstructive sleep apnea to insomnia, restless legs syndrome, circadian rhythm sleep disorders, and hypersomnia.
+If you have trouble sleeping, drop by your campus health center to rule out sleep disorders.
+Sleep disorders include obstructive sleep apnea, insomnia, restless legs syndrome, circadian rhythm sleep disorders, and hypersomnia.

 The all-nighter isn’t a category in the NIH string of causes of sleep deprivation, but the typically forced marathon of studying is addressed, and it appears to have a real downside.
 Testing indicates that “all-night study sessions are the wrong plan for improved grades and learning.”
 When you study all night, your body and mind don’t get to recharge.
 This makes it harder for your brain to recall the facts you studied and makes it harder for you to stay focused during your test.